Skip to main content

 ~20%

 Repeating a keyword in the right context (job title, summary, bullet points) signals relevance.
-Stuffing the same word five times in a row does not — most modern ATS parse context.
+Modern ATS parse context — so 'managed Python projects' scores higher than a skills list that simply reads 'Python'.

 Section completeness